 Determining Fault Might Not Be as Simple as You Think – Call Paul Today

 Determining fault in a car accident is an arduous process that requires legal expertise and experience with insurance companies.
 Insurance companies are adept at avoiding blame, getting you to admit undue liability, and issuing settlements for less than you deserve.

 Because so much goes into determining fault in a car accident case, you should consider consulting an attorney.
 The expert Colorado car accident attorneys at The Paul Wilkinson Law Firm will ensure you receive your full and fair compensation.

-With over 20 years of experience, we have the resources and team to hold the responsible party in your car accident case accountable.
-Because so much of the details involved in a car accident are subject to debate, you need skilled litigators who can get you the compensation you deserve.
+The Paul Wilkinson Law Firm is a team of car accident attorneys with over 20 years of experience.
+We have the resources and team to hold the responsible party in your car accident case accountable.
+Because so many of the details involved in a car accident are subject to debate, you need skilled litigators who can get you the compensation you deserve.